Estonian Navy: 21st century

 From May 2005 to March 2006, was assigned as the Command and Support Ship of NATO's Standing NRF Mine Countermeasures Group 1 which is part of the NATO Response Force's maritime capability.
 ENS Admiral Pitka was the first vessel from the Baltic navies to be part of the force.
 SNMCMG1 is also one of the Estonian Navy's main NATO partners.

 In 2020, the Estonian Defence Forces started planning the development of new defensive capabilities, which included procuring naval mines and anti-ship missile systems.
 In 2021, Estonia signed a contract with a Finnish company for the procurement of naval mines.
 In October, Estonia also signed a contract for Blue Spear 5G SSM anti-ship missiles.

 In November 2021, the Estonian government decided to merge the fleet of the Police and Border Guard Board to the Estonian Navy.
 The navy would take over the ships, personnel and tasks of the Police and Border Guard Board.
 The merger would be completed by 1 January 2023.

+As of 2025, the Estonian Navy plans to modernize its fleet with up to 12 new ships.